 Lovely, romanticized Art Nouveau wine bottle stand from the famous WMF (Wurttembergische Metallwarenfabrik) workshop in Germany, circa 1907.
 Flowing florals rise above a series of six fish as they swim through wave-like Art Nouveau tendrils.
 Workshop marks beneath.
 3" H., 4 3/4" W.

-Elegant pair of Georgian-era Sheffield plate wine bottle coasters.
-Swirling, lobed coasters with applied gadroon-and-shell tops.
-Turned wooden bases.
+Elegant Georgian-era Sheffield plate wine bottle coaster.
+Swirling, lobed coaster with applied gadroon-and-shell top.
+Turned wooden base.
+Also available as a pair.
 England circa 1840.
 1 7/8" H., 6 1/4" W.

 Figural wine bottle holder from Brienz, Switzerland circa mid-nineteenth century.
 The magnificent carved, bearded gentleman lays upon a cart and is contoured to allow a bottle to rest as he holds a twig-form collar and twig-saw to nestle the bottle.
 The rare holder is assembled with pegs and has working wooden wheels.
 Early Black Forest carvings of walnut and linden trunks, symbols of luxury and wealth, were featured in international exhibitions in London, Paris and the United States.
 Carving of a human figure, as well as it unusual form, make the holder an extraordinary example for the collector of wine-related antiques.
 11" H., 5 3/4" W., 18 1/2" L.

 Nice wild boar tusk corkscrew with naturally mottled gradation of tones.
 Sterling silver mount has an applied band of leaves in relief.
 Walker Bell feature.
 American circa 1900.
 6 1/4" w., 5 3/4" L.